- Open Access

 As the demands of consumers change accordingly through the emergence of the digital disruption with a great potential for radical new commercial opportunities, business executives while addressing any business problem should focus on three key elements of the Design Thinking strategy that drives digital transformation innovation:

-Over a period of time, organizations need creativity to tackle the complex business challenges by breaking through technological innovations.
+- DESIGN THINKING IS THE ANSWEROver a period of time, organizations need creativity to tackle the complex business challenges by breaking through technological innovations.
 Also, in the race of competition, every business wants to drive high in terms of creativity and groundbreaking value proposition and that happens only when we apply design thinking and it can be implemented to any business problem in any industrial sector which involves human interaction for example: be it a science invention, manufacturing process, change management procedures or when you are launching a new brand or product offering etc. to take your business to the next level.
 Moreover, it is extremely valuable for business pioneers to pinpoint what their visionary use case is and how it can be executed that generates the significant value in the global marketplace and then apply design thinking methodology which is more than a creative process that pulls an idea through the execution stage.

 One of the famous quotes by Albert Einstein We can’t solve problems by using the same kind of thinking we used when we created them.